 Advice to those considering relocating to São Paulo?

 Adults sometimes have expectations wrapped around what things ‘should’ be.
 The imperfect and broken sidewalks in so many countries could be really irritating to a people used to perfect sidewalks.
-Kids aren’t thinking about how a government should operate, how tax monies should be spent, public safety, aesthetics, or ideas around how a big city ‘should’ function.
-Kids want to make friends, do their work, and have fun.
-Obviously someone needs to think about these governmental matters and taxes, but is the expat new to the country the best person for that role?
-Try to let go of tight expectations and embrace the differences.
+Obviously someone needs to think about these improvements, but is the expat new to the country the best person for that role?
+Try to let go of tight expectations and go with the flow.

 Our kids understood the pros and cons of a move to Sao Paulo.
 They saw the potential for personal gain, but on the whole they had few expectations.
 Kids are excellent role models for us adults as they are often more buoyant and resilient in the face of change.
-Our children knew that if we moved to Brazil, they would get a dog (we now have two!) and learn a new language but they didn’t have any expectations beyond a dog and Portuguese.
 Reduce poorly preconceived notions and set your expectations appropriately.